galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 ## Dealing with technology changes

-There are three possible ways of dealing with a huge technology change, for example from a server rendered app to a React App:
+There are three possible ways of dealing with a huge technology change, for example from a server-rendered app to a React App:

 **Keep maintaining/adding features the existing one**